Blog As Podcast

 So how do we action Pygmalion at work for superior performance?
 Whether you are a manager or a coach, these are the simple steps to implement Pygmalion, and the orbit of performance is sure to shift.

 - Set clear expectations: Every team must know what is expected of them.
-Set the task deliverables and thbehaviorsto achieve the task.
+Set the task deliverables and the behaviors to achieve the task.
 This preparation triggers the Pygmalion effect because now there is no ambiguity of what is expected from one another.
-Do spend time in detailing this out.
+Do spend time detailing this out.

 - Set precise measurement of expectations in form results: Numbers activate the left brain and bring clarity.
 Assumptions have no room once numbers are defined.
 Neurons in the brain now start firing with imagination and focus on certainty.
 Surety of numbers is an excellent definer of success for sure.

 - Stakeholder feed-forward: Feedback is reflective feed-forward is preemptive.
-After all past behaviour is an accurate predictor of future behaviours.
-Contain the limiting behaviours through feed-forward.
+After all past behavior is an accurate predictor of future behaviors.
+Contain the limiting behaviors through feed-forward.
 It increases the possibility of success.

 State the rewards of results.
 Rewards are intrinsic and extrinsic.
-Brain starts firing neurons faster when rewards are in line with intrinsic motivators.
+The brain starts firing neurons faster when rewards are in line with intrinsic motivators.
 Lack of motivation is primarily a condition where the brain sees no gain.

-The above four will help you achieve results and also new behaviours will help you shift orbits of success.
-The point is, we do everything right except the above five points.
+The above four will help you achieve results and also new behaviors will help you shift orbits of success.
+The point is, we do everything right except for the above five points.
 It’s easy to deliver performance when you have the right framework.
-The best part is it is fast, easy and straightforward.
+The best part is it is fast, easy, and straightforward.